The

 One favorite flaw in treaties were the clauses that

-limited the number of citizens that could be in the
+limited the 'maximum number' of citizens that could be in the

 other country at any one time.
 (That was put in the treaties in order to prevent armies from